Research Data Management

 - Develop policy, advisory services, resources and infrastructure

-The Research Data Management Policy at NUI Galway was developed by the working group in 2018.
+The Research Data Management Policy at University of Galway was developed by the working group in 2018.

 Events to date